SDMote/SDR_projects/python_phy/README.md

-# BLE & IEEE 802.15.4 Demodulation in Python
+# BLE & IEEE 802.15.4 Modulation/Demodulation in Python

-This folder contains Python scripts for demodulating BLE and IEEE 802.15.4 packets from IQ baseband measurements.
+This folder contains Python scripts for demodulating BLE and IEEE 802.15.4 packets from IQ baseband measurements, and modulating from the contents of the physical payload.

+It also contains an automated process to estimate the amplitude, phase and time-shift of an assume known interference within a measured IQ packet, and subtract it to recover the affected packet.

 ## Prerequisites